-The organisational chart below is a simplified organisational chart of the Eutelsat Group as of June 30, 2021.
-The list of all the companies consolidated by Eutelsat Communications at 30 June 2021 is shown in Note 3 of the Notes to the consolidated financial statements of Eutelsat Communications in the appendix to this report.
+The organisational chart below is a simplified organisational chart of the Eutelsat Group as of 30 June 2022.
+The list of all the companies consolidated by Eutelsat Communications at 30 June 2022 is shown in Note 3 of the Notes to the consolidated financial statements of Eutelsat Communications in the appendix to this report.
+The percentages of voting rights are identical to the percentages of capital.